1 About

 caption = rmdParams$plotCap)

-Figure 7.4: Mean renewables by time of day
+Figure 7.4: Trends in mean half-hourly renewable generation by time of day and season

 plotDT <- gbGenMix_dt[, .(mean_renewables = mean(RENEWABLE),